- Understanding the Popularity Behind Venmo

 15. Buy/sell cryptocurrency

 The features set that we just looked at are ones which are commonly present in the many peer to peer payments apps.
-And this commonality is what makes them the must-have features that a Fintech app development company generally works around.

 The One Feature That Has Made Venmo a Millennial’s Favorite